Crown-Commercial-Service/CMpExampleApi1/README.md

 # Example Api Project #

 This is a small example that uses Java and Springboot to provision a simple REST api.
-It uses the Maven build system and makes use of the Spotify Docker plugin.
+It uses the Maven build system and the Spotify Docker plugin.

 The api will listen for requests on **port 8080**.
 Note that this is the port number the build pipe lines will use when defining the ECS tasks and load balancer rules.
 Changing the api to use a different port will result in incorrect deployment of the resulting container.